lambdaclass/concrete/ROADMAP.md

    Deliverable: `concrete inspect --pipeline-contracts --json` or an equivalent internal gate plus fixtures that intentionally violate one contract per boundary.

+3b. **Certificate-carrying IR — escalate stage contracts from gates that DETECT drift to types that FORBID it.** Items #2/#3/#5/#10 dedup meaning and catch disagreement, but the architecture still INVITES it: any new pass can re-infer a fact and disagree, and the gate only fires if someone wrote the fixture.
+The structural fix is to make re-derivation unrepresentable — a semantic fact is a field the owning stage stamped, not something a later stage recomputes.
+Introduce the FIRST certificate type as the pattern's
+   beachhead: a `TypedProgram` (or equivalent) constructible only by the type stage, whose node types Elab and CoreCheck may READ but not re-infer.
+This is the Phase 6.5 entry point for Phase 14 #13b ("one source of typing truth");
+   6.5 introduces the pattern and the first certificate, Phase 14 finishes the type axis and adds the preservation proofs.
+Do not convert every fact at once — land the type axis, prove the ergonomics and the compile-time win, then widen to capability/arithmetic-policy/evidence-class/resolved-identity one axis at a time (the staging in docs/PIPELINE_ARCHITECTURE.md).
+Done when at least one committed fact is carried in the IR type such that a stage attempting to re-derive it to a different answer FAILS TO COMPILE (not merely fails a gate), a fixture proves the old re-inference site is gone, and the differential fuzzer + `test-ci-gates` confirm behavior preservation for accepted programs.
+Red-team: a patch that reintroduces a parallel re-inference must not typecheck.

 4. Eliminate hidden second pipelines.
    Production compile, tolerant diagnostics, verify gates, fuzzers, audit,